top of page

 1. Customer-Centric Focus

 The foundation of LEAN lies in directing the organization's efforts towards a single point of focus: the customer.
 When applied to GRC, this principle ensures that all governance, risk management, and compliance practices are geared towards meeting organizational outcomes.
-By prioritizing stakeholder needs, organizations can make strategic decisions that resonate with their target audience and improve the probability of mission success.
+By prioritizing stakeholder needs, organizations can make operational decisions that align with their goals and objectives and improve the probability of mission success.

 2. Reduction of Waste